 Our company has always been specialised in ultraviolet photopolymerisation technology; an excellent example of Cross Industry Innovation.

-We develop processes and design installations that use UV light – technology that has introduced some radical changes in the production processes of many sectors, such as:
+We develop processes and design installations that use UV light – technology that has introduced some radical changes in the production processes of many industries, such as:

 For over 25 years we’ve been successfully developing and installing UV photopolymerisation solutions and installations for hundreds of customers, in a wide range of sectors all over the world.
 We develop and design customized solutions made-to-measure to meet our customer’s requirements.